Chino Hills

 The City Council selects one member to serve as Mayor for a one-year term.
 This is a list of Chino Hills mayors by year.

-In the state legislature following the 2020 elections, Chino Hills is located in the 29th Senate District, represented by Democrat Josh Newman (and in the 55th Assembly District, represented by Republican Phillip Chen.
+In the state legislature following the 2020 elections, Chino Hills is located in the 32nd Senate District, represented by Republican Kelly Seyarto, and in the 59th Assembly District, represented by Republican Phillip Chen.

-In the United States House of Representatives, Chino Hills is split between California's 35th congressional district and California's 40th congressional district, represented by Democrat Norma Torres and Republican Young Kim respectively.
+In the United States House of Representatives, Chino Hills is split between California's 35th congressional district, represented by Democrat Norma Torres, and California's 40th congressional district, represented by Republican Young Kim.

 Chino Hills is served by the Chino Valley Unified School District.